vipickering/vincentp/website/_posts/2013-10-24-my-front-end-development-process-start-to-finish.md

 I'm a productivity fiend, and constantly hone my process to suit my needs.
 To that end, increasingly, I have become more of a keyboard jockey and tools that allow me to continue using the keyboard rather than reaching for the mouse allow me to stay in the flow and keep my thought pattern uninterrupted.

-##Productivity
+## Productivity

 A while back my good friend (and excellent designer) [Paul Bamford](https://twitter.com/the_pgb) introduced me to [Alfred](http://www.alfredapp.com).
 It has become a cornerstone of my work flow.
 [Alfred](http://www.alfredapp.com) allows you to set-up a shortcut key and just type the name of the "thing" you want to do and hit enter.
 It's effortless and amazing.

 Need to launch an application?

+Hit the short-cut

+{% highlight c %}
+Alt + Space
+{% endhighlight %}

-Hit the short-cut <code>Alt + Space</code> type the name, hit enter done.
+type the name, hit enter done.
 The mental processing this saves while working is worth the price alone.
 There is nothing worse than stopping mid-flow to spend 10 minutes hunting for **that** file you can't remember where you put.

 On the topic of being productive, I keep my thoughts ordered and on top of the TODO list with my trusty [Moleskin](http://www.moleskine.com/gb/collections/model/product/squared-soft-notebook-extra-large) and the [Bullet Journal System](http://www.bulletjournal.com).
 When it comes to an organised system of getting things done an analogue approach has always fit best with my work-flow.
 Digital systems have always fallen down for me because when I am at a computer there are so many other things competing for my attention and using the system is nearly always dependant upon the Internet.
 Both point of failure that can and will happen when simply trying to take some quick notes.
 I also feel (personally) if you sit at a laptop in a meeting with a client or colleague and take notes on it, it gives the impression you are not paying attention.
 On the other hand clients welcome you taking notes in your moleskin and are pleased that you are paying attention and taking notes.
 I suppose because a notebook is very open and obvious to all what you are doing but a laptop isn't always so clear, you only need to be sat opposite a client with your laptop and you have created a physical barrier between yourself and the client along with writing words the client can't see, you could in theory be writing **anything** which puts them on edge.

-##Inspiration and Resource Gathering
+## Inspiration and Resource Gathering

 When it comes to resource gathering I use a combination of mobile and desktop tools.
 For iPhone, [Feedly](http://cloud.feedly.com) is my <abbr title="Really Simple Syndication">RSS</abbr> reader of choice, which I combine with [Prismatic](http://getprismatic.com) to discover new and interesting content, interesting feeds are then rolled back in to my [Feedly](http://cloud.feedly.com) stream.
 It's a good cyclical process that keeps my reading content board, and yet focused, and avoids the creative tunnel vision that can happen, when you just rely on one source of information.
 Anything that piques my interest in particular is sent to my [Pinboard](https://pinboard.in/u:monkeymajiks/) account, where I store blog posts, resources, information and anything that interest me.
 I augment this when on my laptop / desktop with [Shiori](http://aki-null.net/shiori/), which is a fantastic front-end interface to [Pinboard](http://pinboard.in) and works in much the same way as [Alfred](http://www.alfredapp.com).

 In terms of visual inspiration, in the past I have tried Zootool, Iceber.gs and many other visual bookmarking services.
 All the web based solutions ended up suffering from the same problem, as your library starts to get quite large the service would become slower and slower.
 I can add quite a few images each day to my stream, so web based services were not ideal for my needs.
 Eventually I settled on [Ember](http://realmacsoftware.com/ember).
 Its combination of screen capture, <abbr title="Really Simple Syndication">RSS</abbr> feed reader (Where I store all my visual <abbr title="Really Simple Syndication">RSS</abbr> feeds) and image catalogue are ideal.

-##Blogging Tools
+## Blogging Tools

 Preferring to spend down time when travelling doing something productive, (on a crowded train, sometimes it's not practical to get the laptop out and start blogging) I like to use writing software that is not device dependant and can always access my content.
 Given that I use [Jekyll](http://jekyllrb.com) for the blog, the ability to write &amp; save the text in [Markdown](http://daringfireball.net/projects/markdown/) is a big plus.
 To that end [IA Writer](http://www.iawriter.com/mac/) is usually my tool of choice.
 In actual fact, I do the initial write-up and first pass to every blog post in [IA Writer](http://www.iawriter.com/mac/).
-Once it is complete, I move the post in to [Sublime Text](http://www.sublimetext.com), switch to Full Screen Distraction Mode <code>Alt + Cntrl + Shift + F</code> and add the YAML data before doing my final pass and edit.
+Once it is complete, I move the post in to [Sublime Text](http://www.sublimetext.com), switch to Full Screen Distraction Mode

+{% highlight c %}
+Alt + Cntrl + Shift + F
+{% endhighlight %}

+and add the YAML data before doing my final pass and edit.

-##Wireframing Websites
+## Wireframing Websites

 When it comes to designing websites I have been refining my process over quite a few years.
 My aim is always to answer the brief given, its important to me not to<br/>re-invent the wheel, you only have a finite resource to spend on most projects so the key is to use your time in the most efficient approach.
 Iterating over various solutions quickly using pencil and paper yields results quickly.
 I try to lock myself away somewhere (so I can't be disturbed).
 Turn off the iPhone, set 1 hour on my stopwatch and begin.
 It may seem a little odd, but over the years I have learnt that I perform well under pressure, it helps my brain focus in on what really matters.
 The other 'fun' but ultimately timely endeavours that may have distracted me in the past gets purposely relegated to when I have time left over in the project and don't cause the project delivery to suffer.
 This also permits the initial delivery to really focus in on the core of the idea.
 Remember a project is usually a moving target and subject to change, ultimately ideas will always evolve in the clients mind (and once it's been delivered to the public) taking you further from the agreed deliverables, so it is best not to try and dazzle them with other possibilities at this stage.